mhirdes/go_maps_ext/README.md

 # go_maps_ext

 Google Maps Extension for TYPO3.
-Simply insert a google map Version 3 inc. jQuery, calculate a route, images for markers, style maps, KML, categories, responsive and many more.
+Simply insert a Google Map Version 3 without jQuery, calculate a route, images for markers, style maps, KML, categories, responsive and many more.

 ## More information